-Imagine you injured your back in a recent car accident, but your 1-year old nephew is in town and you haven’t seen him in months.
-You picked him up for a couple of minutes and a photo was taken.
+If you injured your back in a recent car accident, but your one-year-old nephew is in town, and you haven’t seen him in months.
+You picked him up for a couple of minutes, and a photo was taken.
 You didn’t hold him for very long because it hurt your back, but a family member posted the photograph of you holding the child and smiling.
 An insurance adjuster can insist that a truly injured individual wouldn’t put their body through such strain.
 Even with that one snapshot, they could dispute your claim.

 Imagine the insurance adjuster as a shark and your social media account as the bait.
 Don’t make it any easier for the shark to eat you.

 Even tagged photos and statuses are off limits.
 Tell all of your friends and family to leave you out of statuses, tweets, and pictures.
 If they forget, un-tag yourself immediately and ask them to remove your name altogether.
 It’s not their job to keep track of your case, but you can all work together to make your life easier.